Dueling Citizenships: Fate of Western ISIS Captives Uncertain as Crisis Looms

-Recently, Jack Letts, more infamously known in the British press as Jihadi Jack, languishing since 2017 in a Kurdish prison with the hope of returning to his native Britain till late, learned that Her Majesty has revoked his citizenship.
+Recently, Jack Letts, more infamously known as Jihadi Jack, languishing since 2017 in a Kurdish prison but hoping to return to his native Britain, learned that Her Majesty has revoked his citizenship.
 Letts ,who was born and brought up in Oxford, UK, has the right to apply for a Canadian passport as both his parents are dual British/Canadian citizens.

 The unilateral move by the British government, based on a law brought in by Theresa May’s government (perhaps her only defining achievement, if it can be called that) has caught the Canadian government off guard.
 While Letts has never had a Canadian passport, if he is deported from Syria, he would surely end up in Canadian custody now that the Brits have abdicated their responsibility to their former national.